 Reading: short publications

-5 points for each short publication you read (factsheets, web guides, policy papers, academic papers etc), up to a maximum of 20 points.
+Five points for each short publication you read (policy papers; academic papers and employer or chartered body (or similiar) short publications only), up to a maximum of 20 points.

 20 points for each significant and relevant research project you undertake - you must have spent at least 14 hours working on the research project.